Required Costs to Form a Rhode Island LLC

 Rhode Island requires LLCs to file an annual report.
 This form can be submitted online or by mail.
 It is due between September 1 and November 1 each year.
 Filings made 60 days or more prior to this period will not be processed and fees will be refunded.
 Rhode Island charges a $25 penalty for late filings.
 In addition, Rhode Island can revoke an LLC's certificate of formation or certificate of authority for failure to file an annual report, resulting in loss of certain rights and privileges.

 Ready to Form Your Rhode Island LLC?

 If you’re ready to officially form an LLC in Rhode Island, check out our step-by-step guide.
-We’ll walk you through the entire formation process in 5 easy steps.
+We’ll walk you through the entire process.